nic2159048/Section10-MazeGUIOutput-Start/README.md

 represent?
 How large should your array be that is holding the selected bits?

 What value, 0 or 1, should you start setting each bit to?
-What part of the enumeration method relates to changing the bits value?
+What part of the enumeration method relates to changing the bit's value?

 How should you move to the next index of the bit being changed?
 How will you achieve this in your recursive enumeration call?